emmy-codes/geekhaven-blog/README.md

 [Django Form Validation](https://docs.djangoproject.com/en/5.0/ref/forms/validation/)
 [Django URL usage for the HTML](https://docs.djangoproject.com/en/4.2/ref/templates/builtins/#url)

 All hail Django documentation!
-I tried to piece together what I thought I needed for the login page to begin working, but stumbled upon a host of errors. (more on that later)
+I tried to piece together what I thought I needed for the login page to begin working, but stumbled upon a host of errors.

 - - -